sayshark75/Notes-App-MERN/README.md

 # 📝 Notes App

-A simple Notes App built using the MERN stack and Next.js framework.
+A simple Notes App built using the MERN stack and Next.js framework (CSR).
 This app allows users to perform CRUD operations on their notes.

 ## 🚀 Features